Grim-es/material-combiner-addon/README.md

 [![](http://webgrimes.com/patreon.png)](https://www.patreon.com/join/shotariya?)

 ## FEATURES
-* Combining multiple materials, allow selection, compatible with multiple objects.
-* Generation of textures by UV size (allow to pack UV to 0-1 bounds), allow selection.
-* Moving UV close as possible to bounds.
+* Combining multiple materials. (allow to apply diffuse colors and choose each image and atlas sizes)
+* Multicombining. (add layers for each image which are combine into different atlases, allow to generate Normal map, Specular map, etc atlases)
 * Packing UV into the selected scale bounds by splitting mesh faces, compatible with rigged models.
+(Currently Disabled)
+* Atlas image compression.

 ## BUGS / SUGGESTIONS